NotARoomba/SimpleFlightController/GUIDE.md

 Finally, to store data, we'll use a microSD card.
 While you can use onboard flash, microSD is more versatile when you want to access flight logs directly from a computer.

 Now that we've defined the sensors and peripherals, we need to select a microcontroller.
 In this tutorial, we'll use an STM32, but you can adapt it to another MCU like the ESP32 if you want Bluetooth/Wi-Fi support.
-I prefer STM32 because it's easy(ish) to program and widely used in flight controllers.
+I prefer STM32 because it's relatively easy to program and widely used in flight controllers.
 After reviewing STM32 options, we'll use the STM32F722RET6 for its high clock speed and lots of peripherals.
 Feel free to choose another package or part for larger designs.

 - ~~Needs to be able to control servos for fins or TVC~~
 - ~~Needs a way to get position/altitude data~~